puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode-site-discovery.md

 Next, create a package in Microsoft Endpoint Configuration Manager, as described in the [documentation](https://docs.microsoft.com/configmgr/apps/deploy-use/packages-and-programs), selecting the following options:

+- On the **Package** page, select **Name** and specify the name **Enable Site Discovery**
 - On the **Package** page, select **This package contains source files**
 - On the **Package** page, specify the source folder you extracted the files to (for example, **\\\\DSL\\EnterpriseSiteDiscovery**)
 - On the **Program Type** page, choose **Standard Program**
-- On the **Standard Program** page, specify the command line as follows:
+- On the **Standard Program** page, enter the command line to configure Site Discovery on the device as follows:
   ```dos
   powershell.exe -ExecutionPolicy Bypass .\IETelemetrySetUp-Win8.ps1
   ```
   > [!NOTE]
-  > The script supports using command line switches for -ZoneAllowList and -SiteAllowList.
+  > The script supports using command line switches for `-ZoneAllowList` and `-SiteAllowList`.
 For this step-by-step, we will configure these options via group policy (below).
 - On the **Standard Program** page, select the option to run **Hidden**.
 - On the **Standard Program** page, under **Program can run**, select the option **Whether or not a user is logged in**

-After creating the package, double-click on the package to view its properties.
+After creating the package, double-click on the package name **Enable Site Discovery** to view its properties.
 In the **After running** property, select **Configuration manager restarts computer**.
 WMI data collection will begin after the devices reboot.

 > [!NOTE]
-> You can configure the amount of time a user has to restart the device as described [here](https://docs.microsoft.com/configmgr/core/clients/deploy/about-client-settings#computer-restart).
+> You can configure the amount of time a user has to restart the device as described in the [client settings documentation](https://docs.microsoft.com/configmgr/core/clients/deploy/about-client-settings#computer-restart).

 ## Configure Enterprise Site Discovery via Group Policy